Crazy Vegan Kitchen

 • Hazelnuts.
 Both raw and roasted nuts will work.

 • Maple syrup.
-Adds sweetness but helps bind the granola together.
+Adds sweetness and binds the granola together.
+I also had luck with agave nectar.

 • Hazelnut butter.
-Hazelnut butter and chocolate are a magnificent combination, but any other nut or seed butter works.
+Hazelnut butter and chocolate are a magnificent combination, but you can use any nut or seed butter of your choosing.

 • Water.
 To make the batter.